Write a little about yourself. Just a paragraph will do.

 So, the quick basics: I finished my phd in what amounts to public

-policy analysis just over a year ago and am now working as a
+policy analysis almost three years ago and am now working as a

 postdoc on a big NSF-funded project at UVM, studying governance